apigee/iloveapis2015-jwt-jwe-jws/Readme.md

 ## License

-This project and all the code contained within is licensed under the [Apache 2.0 Source license](LICENSE).
+This material is copyright 2015,2016 Apigee Corporation. and is licensed under the Apache 2.0 license.
+See the [LICENSE](LICENSE) file.

 ## About Building